alec-horwitz/Words-Rhymes-N-More/README.md

       == 20180913143429 CreateQueries: migrated (0.0020s) ===========================

 * Run the test suite:
-  * Assuming you set up ruby and bundler correctly and you ran the bundle install command correctly, you can run the test suit with the following command in terminal:
+  * Now, you can run the test suite with the following command in terminal:

         rspec

-  If everything is set up correctly you will see something that looks like the following output in your terminal:
+  You will see the following output in your terminal:

       .....